 Usually, prices marked on merchandise are fixed and you cannot negotiate for a lower price.
 You may, however, bargain for a lower price for cars, major appliances, and at garage sales.

 When you have finished shopping, a cashier will total the amount of your purchase and add the sales tax.
-(Currently, the sales tax in Illinois is 7.75%).
 Many stores have installed “self-scan” electronic devices which allow you to ring up your own purchases.
 It is also important to note that some stores have “speedy check-out” lanes.
 This means that a particular lane is for customers with 15 items or less (or another amount determined by the store).
 Sometimes people want to run into a store and just buy, for example, a loaf of bread and milk.
 The store allows them to use a specific lane for quick exchanges instead of waiting behind people with a full cart of items.
 It should be indicated by a sign above the cashier whether it is a “speedy check-out” lane and it is considered impolite to use this lane if you have more than the specified number of items.

 It is important to keep the receipt for your purchase because if an item is poor quality or if you change your mind, you may need your receipt to return it to the store.